hidaviddong/daviddong.me/resume/main.typ

 == Skills
 #chiline()

-- Experienced in full-stack development with React, Vue.js, TypeScript, Node.js, MySQL.
-- Experienced in SSR/CSR rendering techniques and build tools like Webpack and Vite.
+- Experienced in frontend development with the ability to accurately implement designs, utilizing React.js, Vue.js, TypeScript, and build tools like Vite and Webpack.
+- Experienced in backend development, capable of independently designing and implementing RESTful APIs using Node.js, Python, MySQL, MongoDB.
 - Knowledge of basic DevOps in Docker containerization, Jenkins pipelines, GitHub Actions, Cloudflare.
 - Skilled in team collaboration tools like Notion, Slack, and GitHub for project management and version control.
-- Skilled in design tools like Figma for UI/UX prototyping and Blender for 3D modeling.

 == Work Experience
 #chiline()